Seong Moy: Fellowships

 In 1941, Moy attended to the Art Students League in New York by earning a scholarship.
 He studied painting and printmaking under Vaclav Vytlacil and Will Barnet.
 He also won another scholarship to the Hans Hofmann School of Art.

 In 1948, Moy was awarded a fellowship to study printmaking at Stanley William Hayter's legendary Atelier 17 graphic arts studio which is in New York.
 Although it was the ideal environment for Moy, he needed a studio for printmaking.
 Moy described Atelier 17 as“an exchange of points of view, exchange of ideas, what one is trying to do and searching for some newness in technical innovations to fit in with a situation.”In 1950: Moy received a Whitney Fellowship, the biggest award of his career.
 Consequently, he was suggested to visit artist position at the University of Minnesota, which is the place that he began to teach.
 Moy went on to teach at the University of Indiana, Smith, Vassar, and Columbia.

 In 1955, Moy won a Guggenheim Fellowship.
 His woodcuts from this time are notable in their use of subject matter from Chinese classics, combined with the formal techniques of Abstract Expressionism.
 For example, his woodcut Inscription of T'Chao Pae #II (1952) explores the potential of archaic Chinese calligraphy, illustrating the artist's aim, in his own words, to "recreate in the abstract idiom of contemporary time some of the ideas of ancient Chinese art forms."

 Between 1970 and 1989, Moy served as Professor of Art at City College of New York, and as an instructor at the Art Students League teaching for more than twenty years.

 Selected works

+Some of Moy's works can be seen at Wikiart.org.